 As more families try to avoid processed foods, raw milk is becoming a popular alternative to pasteurized milk.
 With its supposed nutritional benefits, raw milk may seem to be the healthier option, but there are risk factors that need to be taken into account.
 To figure out which type of milk your family should be drinking, make sure to consider both the potential benefits and dangers of drinking your milk raw.

-"Raw, or unpasteurized, milk can carry potentially deadly bacteria such as Salmonella, E. coli, and Listeria, which are responsible for causing numerous food-borne illnesses,” explains Geraldine T. O'Shea, DO, an osteopathic internal medicine specialist from Jackson, Calif.
-“Symptoms of a food-borne illness, such as vomiting, nausea, and diarrhea, can lead to dehydration and even death.”
+"Raw, or unpasteurized, milk can carry potentially deadly bacteria such as Salmonella, E. coli, and Listeria, which are responsible for causing numerous foodborne illnesses,” explains Geraldine T. O'Shea, DO, an osteopathic internal medicine specialist from Jackson, California.
+“Symptoms of a foodborne illness, such as vomiting, nausea, and diarrhea, can lead to dehydration and even death.”